Aedif/snap-me-maybe/README.md

 Foundry VTT module that snaps tokens to each other on gridless scenes instead of overlapping them.

+`Shift` key can be held during token drag/move to temporarily disable snapping.

 ## Settings

 ### Token Shape